LukeDWaller99/MEng-a-boys/Reciever-Main/README.md

 	2. [x] Debugging code to test all individual components on the PCB

 ## Dependancies/Libraries Used
-`nRF24L01P.h` Authored by Owne Edwards (c) - Modified by Luke Waller 2022 `ESC.h` Authored by Luke Waller 2022
+`nRF24L01P.h` Authored by Owen Edwards (c) - Modified by Luke Waller 2022 `ESC.h` Authored by Luke Waller 2022
 `Buzzer.h` Authored by Luke Waller 2022
 ----